 Microtron’s technology solves the critical energy storage dilemma while providing additional technological benefits to users.
 These benefits enable OEMs in the forklift and golf cart industries to differentiate their products and provide superior value to their customers.

-Unlike conventional ultracaps using Activated Carbon, Microtron’s storage cells use graphene.
-The higher surface area of graphene allows Microtron to deploy ultracap cells with capacitance values of up to 140,000 farads vs the 3,000 farads in most ultracapacitors on the market today.
+Unlike conventional batteries or ultracapacitors using Activated Carbon, Microtron’s storage cells also uses highly enriched graphene and other nano materials.
+The higher surface area of graphene allows Microtron to deploy cells with higher capacity than other products on the market today.

 Microtron’s solutions outclass both lead-acid and lithium-ion storage technologies on charge time, cycle count life, discharge depth, round-trip efficiency, and power density.
 This superior performance offers an improvement in energy density over lead-acid that is comparable to the energy density performance of lithium-ion chemistry, without the same drawbacks as lithium-ion.
 The total cost of ownership is highly competitive with lithium-ion and lead acid chemistry.